 Mounira Al Solh (b.
-1978, Beirut, Lebanon) lives and works in Amsterdam and Beirut.
-Studied Painting at the Lebanese University, Beirut (1998-2001) and Fine Arts at the Gerrit Rietveld Academy, Amsterdam (2003-6).
-Al Solh is a visual artist with a practice embracing inter alia video and video installations, painting and drawing, embroidery, and performative gestures.
-Irony and self-reflectivity are central strategies for her work, which explores feminist issues, tracks patterns of microhistory, is socially engaged, and can be political and escapist all at once.
-Shortlisted for the Abraaj Group Art Prize, Dubai (2015); nominated for the Volkskrant Award, the Netherlands (2009); and winner of the Uriôt Prize, Rijksakademie (2007).
-Select solo exhibitions include Documenta 14, Kassel, Germany and Athens, Greece (2017); I Want to Be a Party, Sfeir-Semler Gallery Hamburg, Germany (2016); I Strongly Believe in Our Right to Be Frivolous, Alt Art Space, Istanbul, Turkey (2016); All Mother Tongues Are Difficult, Sfeir-Semler Gallery, Beirut, Lebanon (2014); NOW EAT MY SCRIPT, KW Institute for Contemporary Art, Berlin, Germany (2014); and suddenly there were women, (Performance), Ministry of Foreign Affairs, The Hague, Netherlands (2013); and Center for Contemporary Art, Glasgow, UK (2013).
-Select group exhibitions include Graphic Witness, Drawing Room, London, UK (2017); The Measure of our Traveling Feet, Marres Maastricht, Netherlands (2016); Everything in Nature has a lyrical essence, a tragic fate, a comic existence, Kunsthalle Exnergasse, Vienna, Austria (2016); Es war einmal ein Land, Heidelberger Kunstverein, Germany (2016); Wir Flüchtlinge - Von dem Recht, Rechte zu haben, Badischer Kunstverein, Karlsruhe, Germany (2016); and Venice Biennial, Venice, Italy (2015).
+1978, Beirut) lives and works in Beirut and Amsterdam.
+Graduated from Gerrit Rietveld Academy, Amsterdam (2006); and Lebanese University, Beirut (2001).
+Select solo exhibitions include Mounira Al Solh: I strongly believe in our right to be frivolous, Art Institute Chicago, Chicago (2018); Artist’s Rooms, Jameel Arts Center, Dubai (2018); I strongly believe in our right to be frivolous, Mathaf, Arab Museum of Modern Art, Doha (2018); Documenta 14, Kassel and Athens (2017); I Want to Be a Party, Sfeir-Semler Gallery, Hamburg (2016); I Strongly Believe in Our Right to Be Frivolous, Alt Art Space, Istanbul (2016); All Mother Tongues Are Difficult, Sfeir-Semler Gallery, Beirut (2014); NOW EAT MY SCRIPT, KW Institute for Contemporary Art, Berlin (2014); and suddenly there were women, (Performance), Ministry of Foreign Affairs, The Hague and Center for Contemporary Art, Glasgow (2013).
+Select group exhibitions include Graphic Witness, Drawing Room, London (2017); The Measure of our Traveling Feet, Marres, Maastricht (2016); Everything in Nature has a lyrical essence, a tragic fate, a comic existence, Kunsthalle Exnergasse, Vienna (2016); Es war einmal ein Land, Heidelberger Kunstverein, Heidelberg (2016); Wir Flüchtlinge - Von dem Recht, Rechte zu haben, Badischer Kunstverein, Karlsruhe (2016); and Venice Biennial, Venice (2015).

 Catherine Anyango Grünewald (b.1982, Nairobi, Kenya) lives and works in London and Stockholm.
 Studied at University College London, The Royal College of Art and Central St Martins.
 Select exhibitions include Graphic Witness, Drawing Room, London, UK (2017); Crying Out Loud: Ladies Room, Edwardian Cloakroom, Bristol, UK (2016); Parts & Labour, Animate Projects, Derby QUAD, UK (2016); 3881 Days, Blank Projects, Cape Town, SA (2016); Comix Creatrix - Women Making Comics, House of Illustration, London, UK (2016); Lux Artist Moving Image Festival, Tramway, Glasgow, Scotland (2015); Derwent Drawing Prize, The Mall Galleries, UK (2015); The Itinerant Illustrator, Srishti School of Art, Design and Technology, Bangalore, IN (2014); Outline Festival, Mnevnikovskaya Poima, Moscow, Russia (2014); Waste Not, Want It, London Design Festival, Bloomberg Space, London, UK (2014); Vanity and Shame Live, Riflemaker Gallery & NOPI, London, UK (2013); Ensuite, ROCA London Gallery, London, UK (2013); Cartographies of Life & Death, London School of Hygiene and Tropical Medicine, London, UK (2013); Crying Out Loud, Guest Projects, London (2012); A Room for London, Queen Elizabeth Hall, Southbank Centre, London, UK (2012); Writing Britain: Wastelands to Wonderlands, British Library, London, UK (2012); Tell Stories, London Design Festival, London, UK (2011); The 43 Uses of Drawing, Rugby Art Gallery and Museum, Rugby, UK (2011); and RCA Black, Royal College of Art, London, UK (2011).